-All practice, studio, and classroom pianos are tuned at the beginning of each fall and spring semester.
+All practice, studio, and classroom pianos are tuned at consistent intervals during the academic cycle.
 The performance instruments in the Recital Hall and Main Theatre are tuned regularly according to the schedule of recitals, rehearsals, and concerts in those venues.
 A single-manual Martin harpsichord, stored in FAC 224, is used for Christmas concerts, recitals and productions, and is tuned when used for performances.